 - have been away from academic study toward a formal degree for at least three years, unless the student’s department requires certain courses as a prerequisite within one year of beginning the program;

-- be a first- or second-year student in a Rackham master’s program
+- be a first- or second-year student in a Rackham master’s program and enrolled for a minimum of three (3) credits in the term in which the award is applied.

 Students are nominated by their program for this award.
 Students may contact their program regarding their selection and nomination process.